kingarthurdavis78/startup/README.md

 Endpoints for data - My stubbed out endpoints now process the data and send it to Mongo.
 Stores data in MongoDB - done!

+## Login deliverable
+For this deliverable I added user registration and authentication.

+User registration - Creates a new account in the database. existing user - Verifies the user's name and password from data stored in the database Use MongoDB to store credentials - done!
+Restricts functionality - You cannot host a game until you have logged in.

 ---

 ## Design Images